Garbee/ls-module-oorecaptcha/README.md

 1. Get an API key pair from [Recaptcha](http://www.google.com/recaptcha) for your sites domain.
 2. Go to: oorecaptcha/settings/ in your backend and set the public and private key that you were given.
+3. In your form insert: ```<?php echo ooRecaptcha_Module::create_recaptcha(); ?>``` to create a captcha.
-3. Set your form to use a custom ajax handler.
+4. Set your form to use a custom ajax handler.
-4. Within that handler, have the following code, replacing "NORMAL EVENT HANDLER" in the response check with the regular action that should be executed on form submission.
+5. Within that handler, have the following code, replacing "NORMAL EVENT HANDLER" in the response check with the regular action that should be executed on form submission.
 ```
     $recaptcha_challenge_field = post('recaptcha_challenge_field');
     $recaptcha_response_field = post('recaptcha_response_field');